-Trained in the South Indian dance form Bharatanatyam, as well as both Fine Arts and Media Studies at RMIT, their art-forms span performance, video, photography and installation.
+Trained in the South Indian dance form Bharatanatyam, as well as both Fine Arts and Media Studies at RMIT, their works traverse presentation in galleries, performance spaces, screens and digital contexts.
 In 2022, Devika earned their Honours in Fine Arts (First Class) at the VCA and was a recipient of the Rodger Davies Award for their durational performance installation, Offerings.

 I acknowledge the traditional custodians of where I now breathe and grow.
 I pay my respects to the peoples of the Woi Wurrung and Boon Wurrung language groups of the Kulin Nations - elders past, present and emerging.
 The sovereignty of Aboriginal and Torres Strait Islander people has never been ceded.